b49-clouddevops/bash-scripting/README.md

 **** V.IMP ****

-When dealing with internal DNS Records, if you delete XYZ Record and recreate it, sometimes they won't work
+When dealing with internal DNS Records, if you delete XYZ Record and recreate it, sometimes they won't work.
+Always prefer not to delete, instead just update.